 Choosing stock market investment opportunities is often risky if there are several market segments to be wary of, and you should avoid riskier investments.
 This suggests steering clear of assets that promise stellar growth for the short term, but you fear a significant decline.
 Yet, from cryptocurrency to the world of electric vehicles, the market is booming.

-The post The 2 Best Defensive Canadian Stocks to Buy appeared first on Motley Fool Canada.
-I discuss why Canadian dividend stocks will continue to deliver wealth gains and protect you from the effects of a sharp correction in the stock market.
-This month, the 10 best stocks Renowned Canadian investor Iain Butler named the 10 best defensive stocks.
+Best Defensive Canadian Stocks to Buy discusses why Canadian dividend stocks will continue to deliver wealth gains and protect you from the effects of a sharp correction in the stock market.

-Adding defensive assets to your portfolio is ideal for safeguarding your capital when the stock market undergoes a major correction in the coming years.
-Therefore, the most important parameter in classifying a defensive stock is its established presence as a reliable market participant.
+Adding defensive assets to your portfolio is ideal for safeguarding your capital when the stock market undergoes a significant correction in the coming years.
+Therefore, the most critical parameter in classifying a defensive stock is its established presence as a reliable market participant.